 Why China For Product Assembly Services?

 There are a few really good reasons for this.
-The main two that we can suggest is
+The main two are:

-- The total expense, when compared to other assembly services in other parts of the world.
+The costs, when compared to other assembly services in other parts of the world.

 The Control You Have Over Your Own Product

-Let's be real here, when you send your design to be produced, there are so many factors and decisions involved that you start to lose some of your veto power over your own product.
-These instances can come out of the blue and strike you when you least expect.
+When you send your design to be produced, there are so many decisions involved that you can start losing some of your original direction quickly.
 For example, the factory that you chose may not have the machinery for processing and molding the material for your product, so you forgo that material there.
-Already, you have compromised on one of the main components of your product.

 Companies Who Have Their Products Manufactured and Assembled in China

-Our key supplier Mrs liu would always joke about bringing Cubcoats to life – she’d say that it was easier to give birth to a baby human than one of these cubs.
+One of our key suppliers would always joke about bringing Cubcoats (a 2-1 in wearable plush animal product) to life – she’d say that it was easier to give birth to a baby human than one of these ‘cubs’.